 I’ve experienced a lot.
-For over 30 years I have worked in media buying, advertising, marketing as well as natural science and travel photojournalism.
-I have done lots of public speaking, in person, on radio and on television.
-But somehow it has always felt as if all of that was really just getting me ready for Canada Goose.
+For over 30 years I have worked in fields as diverse as media buying, advertising, marketing, natural science and travel photojournalism and then marketing once more.
+I have done my share of public speaking, in person, on radio and on television.
+But somehow I’ve often felt that the journey was really just preparing me for Canada Goose.

 My role at Canada Goose evolved from V.P.
 Marketing to CMO.
 It was one of the most challenging and fantastic careers anyone could ever hope for.
 I’d often tell whomever would listen that I thought I had the best job in Canada, given that I would never have made the National Hockey League.

 Along the way I learned many a valuable lesson.
 Lessons only possible through first-hand experience.
 I had some inspirational mentors, and a great team around me.
 We made a few mistakes, but we won a lot more battles than we lost.
-The proof of that is Canada Goose’s global position as a leader in the apparel world.
-We have become one of Canada’s most trusted brands and have demonstrated what it means to be authentic while creating value for both consumers and investors.
+We became one of Canada’s most trusted brands and have demonstrated what it means to be authentic while creating value for both consumers and investors.

 Now I can share my experiences with you while helping you review, refine, or develop your brand strategy, or even build a world class marketing team and avoid many of the mistakes rapid growth companies make as they stretch themselves toward winning goals.